LauritsSkov/Introgression-detection/README.md

-    -haploid            Change from using diploid data to haploid data (default is diploid) -admixpop           Annotate using vcffile with admixing population (default is none) -extrainfo          Add variant position for each SNP (default is off)
+    -haploid            Change from using diploid data to haploid data (default is diploid) -admixpop           Annotate using vcffile with admixing population (default is none) -extrainfo          Add variant position for each SNP (default is off) -viterbi            decode using the viterbi algorithm (default is posterior decoding)

 > inhomogeneous
     -obs                [required] file with observation data